gdshaw1/libholmes-data/README.md

 published separately from the remainder of the source code because it is expected to change more rapidly.

+## Building

+The data files are built by executing the script:

+./build.sh

+This merges the small JSON files which are the preferred format for editing into larger JSON files which are in a suitable format for use by the library.

 ## Copyright and licensing

 libholmes is copyright 2018 Graham Shaw.